From Zonal to Nodal Capacity Expansion Planning: Spatial Aggregation Impacts on a Realistic Test-Case: Simulations

-Similar to the average across the single-day deterministic scenarios, the stochastic models at lower resolutions result in under-investment in new generation and storage.
-For these simulations, the KITTENS-1 model results in the least amount of under-investment at 6\% and the KITTENS-100 model results in the most at 36\%.
-Just as before, with the coarser models, we see large under-investment in new solar.
-We also see under-investment in wind, wood biomass, natural gas, and storage.
-The comparison in aggregate generation and storage investment decisions between the different models is given in Table \ref{tab:buildout_comparison_stochastic}.
-Our results align with some existing work that found solar under-investment in CEP models with lower spatial resolutions \cite{Jacobson_2024, krishnan_evaluating_2016}.
-However, unlike these papers, we also found under-investment in wind at lower spatial resolutions.
-As noted in \cite{Jacobson_2024}, one cannot predict \textit{a priori} if the model will over- or under-invest in different types of generation at different spatial resolutions, and thus it is hard to generalize between models.
-Nonetheless, it is intuitive that lower spatial resolution CEP models distort investment decisions that rely on high spatial fidelity in their modeling (like wind and solar) and also result in overall under-investment due to their ignorance of deliverability constraints.
+The scope of this study was to look at CEP model coarsening for only \textit{one} test system and weather year, based on \textit{one} spatial aggregation heuristic.
+Therefore, the results should not be taken as a generalization that is true for any power system, input data, and/or aggregation technique.
+Even so, our results align with some existing work (on different test systems) that found solar under-investment in CEP models with lower spatial resolutions \cite{Jacobson_2024, krishnan_evaluating_2016}.
+Unlike these papers, we also found under-investment in wind at lower spatial resolutions.
+As noted in \cite{Jacobson_2024}, one cannot predict \textit{a priori} if a model will over- or under-invest in different types of generation at different spatial resolutions, and thus it is hard to generalize between models.
+Nonetheless, it is intuitive that lower spatial resolution CEP models distort investment decisions that rely on high spatial fidelity in their modeling (such as wind and solar) and also result in overall under-investment due to their ignorance of deliverability constraints.